-Making crochet lace is as easy as learning a new stitch pattern.
-But many crocheters seem to shy away from using the finer threads for a lot of different reasons.
-In this article I want to share 6 different ways to get on board using finer weights of yarn!
+Making crochet lace is as easy as learning a new stitch pattern, but many crocheters seem to shy away from using the finer threads for different reasons.
+In this article, I’ll share six different ways to get on board using finer weights of yarn!

 Tip 1: Don’t listen to the label!

 Usually, yarn weights dictate which hook size we should use.
 For example, with worsted weight yarns, the most common hook sizes used are G, H, and I. So, when we see lace weight yarns, we immediately think about our grandmothers with their size 6 steels and bedspread weight cotton and think, “No way, I can’t work with a hook that small!”

 Well, what if I told you that you could use a size G with lace weight and get great results?
 Think of filmy lace the same way you do with a lace pattern in a blanket.
 The only difference is getting comfortable with a finer weight of yarn and learning to use a larger hook with it.
 PRACTICE is important!

 Tip 2: The most important thing to remember when creating lace is to keep your work loose.

 It will be a whole lot easier to maintain your tension.
 You will get the right drape.
 Your fabric will get the larger holes that are inherent to lace.

 Tip 3: Do not pull your yarn when completing a stitch.